sloan-ireland/Images/README.md

 ## Task #8: Another Decoding Stuff
 ![Question 8](https://raw.githubusercontent.com/sloan-ireland/Images/main/28.03.2023_13.04.27_REC.png)
 Another base<some_number> flag!
 Yay!
 Now you get to practice using the terminal to decode this.
-Through eirther your skilled observation or the provided hint you have figured out this is in `base58`.
+Through either your skilled observation or the provided hint you have figured out this is in `base58`.
 Refer back to Task 2 to try and figure out the command for yourself.

 ## Task #9: Left or right
 ![Question 9](https://raw.githubusercontent.com/sloan-ireland/Images/main/30.03.2023_13.56.17_REC.png)
 The answer to this task is given, but is encrypted.
-Rot13 is mentioned in the prompt which is a Ceasar Cipher, but is not the encryption method.
-This is a hint that the encryption is one of the Ceasar Ciphers.
-A Ceasar cipher works by rotating each letter in the text by a certain number of letters.
+Rot13 is mentioned in the prompt which is a Caesar Cipher, but is not the encryption method.
+This is a hint that the encryption is one of the Caesar Ciphers.
+A Caesar cipher works by rotating each letter in the text by a certain number of letters.
 If the shift was one then A -> B, B -> C, C -> D and so on.
 Letters wrap back around so Z -> A (shift = 1).
-You can write a program to do this pretty easily and then analyze the freuquecny analaysis of each rotated string.
-By comparing the letter frequcny of each string to that of normal english you can decode the string.
+You can write a program to do this pretty easily and then analyze the frequency analysis of each rotated string.
+By comparing the letter frequency of each string to that of normal english you can decode the string.
 You can also just print out all possible rotated strings (there are only 25) and see which one makes sense.
-Check out this link from [Tutorials point](https://www.tutorialspoint.com/caesar-cipher-in-cryptography#) to read more about Ceasar ciphers and see how to write a decoder in python.
+Check out this link from [Tutorials point](https://www.tutorialspoint.com/caesar-cipher-in-cryptography#) to read more about Caesar ciphers and see how to write a decoder in python.

-For those that are too lazy to write their own code, you can use the [Dcode](https://www.dcode.fr/caesar-cipher) Ceasar cipher decoder.
+For those that are too lazy to write their own code, you can use the [Dcode](https://www.dcode.fr/caesar-cipher) Caesar cipher decoder.

 ![dcoe 14](https://raw.githubusercontent.com/sloan-ireland/Images/main/02.04.2023_17.30.59_REC.png)